phipgn/sloppy_test/README.md

 - [x] Capture a screenshot if test fails
 - [x] Provide CI/CD integration solution (can explain this)
 - [ ] Cloud integration solution
-- [ ] Abibility to run test in parallel (cannot make it work yet due to some technical issues)
+- [ ] Abibility to run test in parallel (cannot make it work yet due to some technical issues and tight work schedule)
 - [ ] Distribution execution

 ## How to run the test?